 Liquidity providers that practice yield farming will stake assets across a wide range of different DeFi protocols and applications in order to maximise earnings.
 Yield farming typically targets protocols and trading platforms that offer the highest trading fees and LP token rewards to liquidity provides, and often automatically places user assets into the highest-yield asset pairs.

 What are the risks of liquidity pools?

 While contributing assets to a liquidity pool can generate value, there are a number of risks associated with liquidity pools that include:

 - Smart contract reliance.
 Liquidity pools AMMs rely heavily on smart contracts in their operation.
 Errors, bugs, or exploits present within the smart contracts upon which a liquidity pool relies can expose liquidity providers to significant risk.

 - Impermanent loss.
 Holding an asset in a liquidity pool in which the value of assets is determined by an equation can create scenarios in which imbalances occur in the pool.
-These imbalances can be exploited by arbitrage traders, resulting in the transfer of value from liquidity providers to arbitrageurs.
+This can result in a unique risk to investors known as impermanent loss.

 Important to Remember

 Liquidity pools offer large incentives because there is always a risk of impermanent loss, which results when your assets are locked in a contract and the price of your assets changes in comparison to when you deposited them into the pool.
 The bigger the change in price, the bigger the loss.
 It’s very important to understand impermanent loss before you start providing liquidity.